forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 Save your changes and then view the updated post in your browser at [https://localhost:3000/posts/example/](https://localhost:3000/posts/example/).

-## Create An New Post
+## Create A New Post

 Now let's create a new post.
-We'll use Hugo's built in commands to generate our new post by running:
+We'll use Hugo's built-in commands to generate our new post by running:

     npm run hugo -- new posts/my-first-post.md

 This will create your new post at `hugo/content/posts/my-first-post.md` as a markdown file.
-Open this file in your favourite text editor.
+Open this file in your favorite text editor.

     ---
     title: "My First Post"